Chess Mail logo Correspondemce Chess history book

 Miscellaneous Sites

 If you think your site deserves to be linked here, email us with your details.
-Note that we often do not include site logos (which make the page bigger) and we generally only give links where a site is of high quality or of special interest to correspondence players.
+Note that we often do not include site logos (which make the page bigger) and we generally only give links where a site is of high quality or of special interest to chess historians or correspondence players.

 Major Correspondence Chess Organisations